-David Taylor CBE, Chair of the LEP, set out the importance of a strong cultural offer to economic growth “The direct and indirect benefits of culture to inclusive, sustainable growth are becoming ever-more understood.
-Culture can increase the ‘stickiness’ of places, attracting and retaining talent across all industries.
-Large scale events, such as City of Culture, would heighten the profile of Lancashire, bring investment, encourage partnership working and reach new audiences.”
+“The direct and indirect benefits of culture to inclusive, sustainable growth are becoming ever-more understood.
+It can increase the ‘stickiness’ of places, attracting and retaining talent across all industries.
+Large scale events such as UK City of Culture will heighten the profile of the county, bring investment, encourage partnership working and reach new audiences.”

 Scoping work was undertaken to assess the potential for Lancashire to bid, including extensive consultation with the cultural sector, which led to the decision being taken in early 2019 that Lancashire should bid, but should do so at full county-scale.
 Angie Ridgwell, Chief Executive and Director of Resources for Lancashire County Council said: “This is an exciting and unique opportunity for Lancashire.
 The findings of the scoping study, and the recommendation to bid at county scale may appear counter intuitive, but Lancashire has the chance to do something completely different and at an unprecedented scale.
 Once again Lancashire is leading the way.”